tiabc/jobsrunner/README.md

 Sometimes, there is a need for a cron-like jobs runner which run jobs (commands) and waits until the job finishes before starting it again in some pre-specified interval.

+## Project status

+The project is ready for use in production.

 ## Running

 Installation is performed via a simple command: